Chilli Willi & the Red Hot Peppers

 Led by Bill Henderson, Chilliwack are one of those rather ordinary hard-ish rock bands thrown up worldwide by the thousand during the early '70s, in this case from Canada, named for a city near Vancouver.
 For what it's worth, they belong to that pointless yet exclusive club of artists who've released more than one album of the same title (Peter Gabriel being an obvious example), their first two releases both being titled eponymously, for no known reason.

-Guitarist/keyboard player Howard Froese plays Mellotron, with a melodic string part on Makin' Time that just about scrapes one T. I don't know if the rest of Chilliwack's output is this average, but this really isn't the kind of stuff that still cuts the mustard nearly four decades on, I'm afraid, when you consider that Rush's debut and Bachman Turner Overdrive's mighty Not Fragile hailed from the same country the same year.
-Inoffensive, but largely inessential, with one so-so 'Tron track.
+Guitarist/keyboard player Howard Froese plays Mellotron, with a melodic string part on Makin' Time that just about scrapes one T. I don't know if the rest of Chilliwack's output is this average, but this really isn't the kind of stuff that still cuts the mustard a few decades on, I'm afraid, when you consider that Rush's debut and Bachman Turner Overdrive's Four Wheel Drive hailed from the same country the same year.
+Inoffensive, but largely inessential, with one so-so Mellotron track.

 Official Bill Henderson site

 Land of a Thousand Dreams